loomio/loomio-docs/guides/src/mapping-tools.md

 # Loomio and other collaboration tools

+Loomio combines a discussion forum with decision-making tools to progress a discussion towards an outcome.

-Loomio is an asynchronous collaboration tool helping you have discussions, make decisions and build an archive for your organization.
+It is an asynchronous collaboration tool helping you have discussions, make decisions and build an archive for your organization.

 Loomio is often used alongside real-time and document management collaborative tools.